Data-Investigators/nlp_environmental_project/readme.md

-# GitHub Repo language prediction Project
+# GitHub Repo Language Prediction Project

 ### Author: Ryvyn Young & George Arredondo

 ## Description:
-- For this project, you will be scraping data from GitHub repository README files.
-The goal will be to build a model that can predict what programming language a repository is, given the text of the README file.
+Can the primary programming language of the repository be determine through Natural Language Processing analysis of the readme text?
+Scrape GitHub repos and collect a minimum 100 sample dataset to use for analysis.
+Using NLP clean and prepare the data, then Explore and build a model using ML algorithms to predict the language of the repo.

 ## Instructions for Replication

-## Research:
-- What is base url?
-- Get anchor url from topics search?
-- HTML tag for readme text?
-- HTML tag for language?
+Python scripts contain functions for Acquiring, Preparing, and Wrangling the data.
+The Jupyter Notebook contains all Exploration and Modeling information.
+Modeling functions are located in the model.py file

 ## Key Findings